 The Carrot: Money and Stuff

-In 2011, the British National Health Service started a program called "Pounds for Pounds," where they flat out bribed people to lose weight.
+In 2011, the British National Health Service started a program called “Pounds for Pounds,” where they flat out bribed people to lose weight.
 400 participants enrolled in the program and chose a weight-loss plan based on their target weight.
-The financial pounds ranged from £70 to £425 (roughly $108-$650).
-Nearly half of the participants (44.8%) lost more than 5% of their starting body weight, and 23.6% lost more than 10%.
+The financial pounds ranged from £70 to £425 (roughly $108 to $650).
+Nearly half of the participants (44.8 percent) lost more than 5 percent of their starting body weight, and 23.6 percent lost more than 10 percent.
 The average weight loss was 8.8 pounds and the average payout about 180 pounds ($277).

 The Sticks: Pay Up, Buddy

-- Sixty-two percent of those in the incentive group completed the study compared to only 26% of those in the non-incentive group.
+- 62 percent of those in the incentive group completed the study compared to only 26 percent of those in the non-incentive group

 So far, we’ve been talking about individual incentives and penalties.
 But what would happen if we added in an element of competition?
 Researchers from the University of Michigan, Carnegie Mellon University, and the University of Pennsylvania decided to find out.

 They had two groups of clinically obese subjects (those with a BMI of 30 or more).
 Each one was given a specific weight-loss goal that was based on their BMI.
 Then they were assigned to one of two groups.
 In one, individuals would receive $100 for each month in which they met their weight-loss goals.
 The other group was divided into subgroups of five.
 Each person in the subgroup could receive $100 for hitting the monthly target.